MPvHarmelen/mind-the-drone/README.md

  - [ ]  It seems like `return calc || stop;` in `models/control.js`is a bad idea.
         Isn't it better to send no command instead of telling it to stop?
  - [ ]  We could listen for commands coming from the view (separately from commands coming from the EEG)?
-The view then just flips a boolean that is checked by the EEG.
+To control whether EEG commands are executed, the view then just flips a boolean that is checked by the EEG.
  - [ ]  A second command executed before the first finished breaks things.
 Solutions:
      - [ ]  Save a boolean in the `state` of a drone showing whether it's already obeying a command.
 If it is, the current command is ignored.